WizardRulez/wizardrulez.github.io/README.md

 Artist:Neffex

-Songs: Fight Back, GrateFul, Best Of Me, Failure and Blow Up
+Songs: Fight Back, GrateFul, Best Of Me, Failure and All These Thoughts